StephaneTrebel/the-good-docs-templates/user-personas/template_user-personas.md

 ---

-{Explore other templates from [The Good Docs Project](https://gitlab.com/tgdp/templates).
-Use our [feedback form](https://thegooddocsproject.dev/feedback/?template=Persona%20template) to give feedback on this template.}
+> Explore other templates from [The Good Docs Project](https://gitlab.com/tgdp/templates).
+Use our [feedback form](https://thegooddocsproject.dev/feedback/?template=User%20personas%20template) to give feedback on this template.